Idaho Green Party: 2004

 In the 2004 presidential election, Green Party candidate David Cobb did not attain ballot access in the state.
 However, he received 58 votes as a write-in candidate, amounting to 0.01 percent of all votes cast in that race.

 At the local level in the 2004 general election, Ada County Green Party spokesman and Idaho Green Party secretary Kevin Bayhouse ran for the officially nonpartisan office of Highway District Commissioner for Ada County's first district.
 Bayhouse entered the race three hours before the filing deadline, after the incumbent commissioner announced that he would not be seeking re-election.
 His platform included policies to address air quality, improving public transit, and charging developers for a portion of the public infrastructure necessitated by their projects.
 The Bayhouse campaign was run on a budget of under $300, was the only campaign out of seven to have a website, and received the endorsement of the Idaho Statesman.
 Bayhouse ultimately received 2,308 votes, or 11.46 percent of all ballots cast, placing fourth in a field of seven candidates.

 Following the results of the election, the Idaho Green Party announced its intention to lodge a formal complaint in response to several occurrences in the election, including the fact that the names of three candidates in the highway commissioner's race who had dropped out remained on the ballot; about 25 percent of the vote in that race went to dropped-out candidates, greater than the margin of victory in the race.
 The state party also objected to the state's handling of reporting of write-in votes for Cobb and independent candidate Ralph Nader, arguing that the release of results was "late and inaccurate".

 2008

 Cynthia McKinney and her running mate Rosa Clemente where write-ins for Idaho.
 They received 39 votes taking about .01% of the vote.

 2012

-Jill Stein and her running mate Cheri Honkala were on the ballot has an independent.
+Jill Stein and her running mate Cheri Honkala were on the ballot as an independent ticket.
 They received 4,402 votes taking about .7% of the vote.